4c: Teaching Powerful Note-Taking Skills

 In this module, faculty learn how to motivate students to take notes and effectively support note-taking by sharing pointers, providing skeletal outlines, allowing processing time, and using cues to signal important points.

-To satisfy the module requirements, faculty must apply at least one technique, such as sharing research that supports the benefits of note-taking, teaching students how to take notes, or providing a skeletal outline.
+To satisfy the module requirements, faculty must implement one or more techniques, such as sharing research that supports the benefits of note-taking, teaching students how to take notes, or providing a skeletal outline.

 Advising Subject Matter Expert(s)